prachi01645/gemini-care-assistant/README.md

 ## Ethical AI Principles

-This system does NOT provide medical diagnosis.
+### - his system does NOT provide medical diagnosis.

-The AI only interprets activity patterns and provides contextual insights.
+### - The AI only interprets activity patterns and provides contextual insights.
-All alerts require human verification.
+### - All alerts require human verification.